Cade Tyson

-Cade Washington Tyson (born August 11, 2003) is an American college basketball for the Minnesota Golden Gophers.
-He previously played for the North Carolina Tar Heels and the Belmont Bruins.
+Cade Washington Tyson (born August 11, 2003) is an American college basketball player for the Minnesota Golden Gophers of the Big Ten Conference.
+He previously played for the Belmont Bruins and North Carolina Tar Heels.

 Early life and high school

 Tyson was born and raised in Monroe, North Carolina and attended Piedmont High School before transferring to Carmel Christian School after his sophomore year.
 He was named North Carolina Mr. Basketball as a senior after averaging 24 points, 8 rebounds, 3 assists and 1.9 steals per game as a senior.
 Tyson committed to play college basketball at Belmont.

 College career

+Belmont

-Tyson averaged 13.6 points and 4.6 rebounds per game and was named the Missouri Valley Conference (MVC) Freshman of the Year during his first season with the Belmont Bruins.
+Tyson averaged 13.6 points and 4.6 rebounds per game and was named the Missouri Valley Conference (MVC) Freshman of the Year during his first season with Belmont.
 He was named second-team All-MVC as a 16.2 points and 5.9 rebounds per game as a sophomore.
-After the season, he entered the NCAA transfer portal.
+After the 2023–24 season, he entered the NCAA transfer portal.